ukcx/ConfigManagementApp/README.md

 # Configuration Management App

 This is a full-stack web application that allows users to manage a project's configuration parameters.
-The application has a configuration management panel where users can log in and update, delete, or add parameters to a project.
-There is also division of data storage between different country codes, so that users can see, or update parameters for one selected country.
+The application provides a configuration management panel where users can log in and update, delete, or add parameters to a project.
+Data storage is divided by country codes, enabling users to view or update parameters for a selected country.

-This application is built using the Vue3JS framework for front-end and uses a Firestore Database to store the project's parameters.
-The application also has a REST API for serving these configuration parameters.
-The authentication is handled by Firebase Authentication.
-For mobile users and a pre-defined api token is specified for fetching parameter values.
-Backend is built using NodeJS and ExpressJS.
+The front end is built using the Vue 3 framework, while Firestore Database stores the project's parameters.
+The application also includes a REST API for serving these configuration parameters.
+Authentication is handled by Firebase Authentication.
+For mobile users, a predefined API token is specified for fetching parameter values.
+The back end is built using Node.js and Express.js.

 **The project is already set up and hosted in the following URL:** https://config-update-app-frontend.vercel.app/